Magnusik/Exercise1/Part3/README.md

  ### What kinds of problems motivates the need for concurrent execution?
  (Or phrased differently: What problems do concurrency help in solving?)
- > Concurrent execution helps solving problems which happens in real-time where you are dependant that different routines does not happen at the same time.
+ > Concurrent execution helps solving problems which happens in real-time where you are dependent that different routines does not happen at the same time.
 Example of a problem like this would be a cassette player, elevator and traffic system with lights.

  ### Does creating concurrent programs make the programmer's life easier?
 Harder?
 Maybe both?
  (Come back to this after you have worked on part 4 of this exercise)